-mStable can support numerous mASSETS.
-Each mASSET is pegged to a unique asset, such as fiat currency (US Dollar, Japanese Yen), a Consumer Price Index, a commodity like Gold, or a cryptocurrency like Bitcoin. mAssets are backed by a basket of existing whitelisted tokenised assets of that same peg, and held by the user (ie they are non-custodial).
+mStable can support numerous mAssets.
+Each mAsset is pegged to a unique asset, such as fiat currency (US Dollar) or a cryptocurrency like Bitcoin. mAssets are backed by a basket of existing whitelisted tokenised assets of that same peg, and held by the user (ie they are non-custodial).

-mASSETS are minted/redeemed permissionlessly and on-chain via smart contracts.
+mAssets are minted/redeemed permissionlessly and on-chain via the mStable smart contracts.

 To mint an mUSD, for example, a user sends 1 USDT and receives 1 mUSD in return.

-To redeem, the user sends an mUSD to the contract and can choose which bASSET to receive in return for the swap fee.
-If maximum weights are breached, the user will receive a series of bASSETS that are reflective of the current basket composition at no fee.
-The mASSET is then burned (i.e. taken out of circulation).
+To redeem, the user sends an mUSD to the contract and can choose which bAsset to receive in return for the swap fee.
+In the current implementation, if maximum weights are reached, the user will receive a mix of bAssets that are reflective of the current basket composition at no fee.
+The mAsset is then burned (i.e. taken out of circulation).

 The maximum weight can be adjusted through mStable’s governance system in response to new information or changing market conditions.

-New bASSETS can be added should they be deemed secure and stable by the governance system.
-Conversely, a bASSET can be removed should the governance system consider it too risky for inclusion in a basket.
+New bAssets can be added should they be deemed secure and stable by the governors.
+Conversely, a bAsset can be removed should the governance system consider it too risky for inclusion in a basket.